-“We will consider the review that UKÄ has done, it is good to get an indication of where we may need to continue to improve and develop further in terms of different parts of the quality assurance system,” says Clas Hättestrand, Vice President at Stockholm University, who has led the development of the university's quality assurance system for education.
+“We will consider the review that UKÄ has done, it is good to get an indication of where we may need to continue to improve and develop further in terms of different parts of the quality system,” says Clas Hättestrand, Vice President at Stockholm University, who has led the development of the university's quality education system.

 “We will now thoroughly review UKÄ's decision.
 Once we have done so, we will develop a plan with the measures the university needs to take.
 Following that, we have two years to put these measures into effect and submit an action report to UKÄ.
 A new assessment will then be made of the two questioned areas, and after that Stockholm University will hopefully receive the assessment approved,” says Clas Hättestrand.

 “It is important to emphasise that UKÄ's assessments do not refer to the quality of Stockholm University's education or students' results, but the evaluation refers to the system we use for quality assurance of the education, for example routines for course evaluations and educational reviews,” Clas Hättestrand concludes.